spyingcoder/faith_launcher/README.md

-# custom_launcher - Made in Flutter v2.8.1
+# FAITH Launcher - Made in Flutter v2.8.1

 A new Flutter project.